trueaccord/DogPush/README.md

 ### DogPush options

-There are two optional settings that can be configured in the confi file:
+There are two optional settings that can be configured in the config file:

 ```yaml
 dogpush: